 The day after we both repeated “Fly in the Wind” (M10+) in a few tries.
 A crucial hold had broken off at the very last move years ago, so this route was now hard M10+ and thus my hardest route to date.

 However, while working the route I realised how contrived big number mixed routes are.
 In order to get a high grade these climbs needs to cross massive roof where the climbing essentially comes down to how many figure-fours you can do in a row.
 The less ice the better, because ice makes for solid placements and good rests, so in the end it becomes pure drytooling, which is not too appealing.
 Thus, although I could probably climb harder than M10+, “Fly in the Wind” is likely my last sport mixed route.
 I will much rather prefer technical climbing on both rock and ice that relates directly to what one finds in the mountains, so from now on my focus will be exclusively on alpinism.

 It is now time to take the skills I got from all the different types of climbing I've been doing for the last 10+ years and apply them to the mountains.
-I really look forward to pushing myself in the mountains this year, because this is what I have been aiming for since I started climbing.
+I really look forward to pushing myself in the mountains the next few years, because this is what I have been aiming for since I started climbing.